hoytech/rasgueadb/README.md

 A `multi` modifier can also be added to an index definition.
 This is for when a record should get multiple entries in the same index.

 The test-suite has an example where a `words` field is split up into individual words and each is added to a multi-index.
 This way you can query for all records that contain a particular word somewhere in their `words` field.

+## Author and Copyright

+RasgueaDB © 2021 Doug Hoyte.

+2-clause BSD license.
+See the LICENSE file.

+Does this stuff interest you?
+Subscribe for news on my upcoming book: [Zero Copy](https://leanpub.com/zerocopy)!